Student Projects

 Project details

-protected pagelock Project description (PDF, 748 KB)The electrical grid is part of the critical infrastructure of every country.
+protected page Project description (PDF, 748 KB)The electrical grid is part of the critical infrastructure of every country.
 Its reliable and secure operation ensures resources for economy and society are always available.
 The energy transition, which is required among others, to reduce carbon emissions and contribute to more sustainable societies, requires integrating large amounts of distributed and renewable energy.
 While this constitutes a challenge by itself, it also makes operating the power grid increasingly difficult.
 Power now flows in “all” directions, in an ageing system, originally designed to provide energy from a few large producers hierarchically “top-down” to consumers.

 To maintain reliable, cost-efficient operation of evolving grids, the AC optimal power flow problem (AC-OPF) must be solved more frequently.
 Traditional solvers, using Newton-Raphson methods, struggle with large-scale grids due to computational demands and convergence issues.